Akron Divorce Lawyer

 - The child’s current personal and educational situation

-If you are seeking to file a divorce in Akron, contact our office at (330) 762-0700 to schedule a free consultation.
+If you are seeking to file a divorce in Akron, contact our office at (330) 762-0700 to schedule a free consultation with one of our Akron family law attorneys.
 All case evaluations are completed at no cost and without obligation to retain our services.
 You should not have to go through this process alone.
 Our legal team is available 24/7 to discuss your case.
 Call now to get started.